 Jason Blake is a staple of the Sydney theatre scene.
 Jason writes for the Sydney Morning Herald and is one of the most influential reviewers in Sydney.
 Jason is a direct and honest reviewer and one of the leading reviewers in the nation.
 Jason also reviews independent shows and has his own website where he makes a great effort to watch and support many independent companies.
 The blog is called eight nights a week and the name reflects his commitment to watching and reviewing theatre.

 John McCallum is one of the theatre critics for The Australian.
 He is one of the most respected theatre reviewers in Sydney and is one of the most insightful and detailed reviewers in the game.
-John is also a senior lecturer at the University of New South Wales where he teaches theatre.
 The Australian generally offers high quality theatre reviews, but keep an eye out for John.

 Suzy is a bastion of the local theatre industry and has worked tirelessly to help promote and cultivate the theatre scene in Sydney.
 Single handedly reviewing the majority of independent and main stage theatre in Sydney, she is incredible.
 Her reviews are succinct, well written and direct.
 Suzy also does interviews on her website called Suzy’s 5 questions which help to promote actors and theatre productions.
 Suzy’s reviews are always worth checking out.
 She avoids the all too common trap of delving into plot and simply retelling a play, and offers an actual critique of the play.